Home/Fruits/White-fleshed Dragon Fruit

 MythEating dragon fruit will change the color of your urine.+

-MythDragon fruit is only a decorative fruit.+
+MythDragon fruit is only available in tropical regions.+

 Healthy Recipes